isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-inst-rpt/c-inst-rpt.md

 ---
 description: Detailed instructions for installing the Report software and configuring it for report generation and distribution.
-seo-description: Detailed instructions for installing the Report software and configuring it for report generation and distribution.
-seo-title: Installing Report Server
 solution: Analytics
 title: Installing Report Server
 topic: Data workbench